Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 Notice that `main` contains a variable named `n` even though `is_prime`'s parameter is also named `n`.
 In general, a function may declare a variable with the same name as a variable in another function.
-The two variables represent different locations in memory, so assigning a new value to one variable doesn’t change the other.
+The two variables represent different locations in memory, so assigning a new value to one variable doesn't change the other.
 (This property extends to parameters as well.)
 Section 10.1 discusses this point in more detail.

 As `is_prime` demonstrates, a function may have more than one return statement.
 However, we can execute just one of these statements during a given call of the function, because reaching a `return` statement causes the function to return to where it was called.
 Well learn more about the `return` statement in Section 9.4.

 ## 9.2 Function Declarations

 In the programs in Section 9.1, the definition of each function was always placed above the point at which it was called.
-In fact, C doesn’t require that the definition of a function precede its calls.
+In fact, C doesn't require that the definition of a function precede its calls.
 Suppose that we rearrange the `average.c` program by putting the definition of average after the definition of `main`:

 ```C
 #include <stdio.h>